-Figure 9-3.
+Figure 10-3.
 Status and Control Register (ADCSC1)

-Table 9-3.
-ADCSC1 Register Field Descriptions
+Table 10-3.
+ADCSC1 Field Descriptions

-Field Description 7 COCO Conversion Complete Flag - The COCO flag is a read-only bit which is set each time a conversion is completed when the compare function is disabled (ACFE = 0).
-When the compare function is enabled (ACFE = 1) the COCO flag is set upon completion of a conversion only if the compare result is true.
-This bit is cleared whenever ADCSC1 is written or whenever ADCRL is read.
-0 Conversion not completed 1 Conversion completed 6 AIEN Interrupt Enable - AIEN is used to enable conversion complete interrupts.
+Field Description 7 COCO Conversion Complete Flag.
+The COCO flag is a read-only bit set each time a conversion is completed when the compare function is disabled (ACFE = 0).
+When the compare function is enabled (ACFE = 1), the COCO flag is set upon completion of a conversion only if the compare result is true.
+This bit is cleared when ADCSC1 is written or when ADCRL is read.
+0 Conversion not completed 1 Conversion completed 6 AIEN Interrupt Enable AIEN enables conversion complete interrupts.
 When COCO becomes set while AIEN is high, an interrupt is asserted.
-0 Conversion complete interrupt disabled 1 Conversion complete interrupt enabled 5 ADCO Continuous Conversion Enable - ADCO is used to enable continuous conversions.
-One conversion following a write to the ADCSC1 when software triggered operation is selected, or one conversion following assertion of ADHWT when hardware triggered operation is selected.
+O Conversion complete interrupt disabled Conversion complete interrupt enabled 5 ADCO Continuous Conversion Enable.
+ADCO enables continuous conversions.
+O One conversion following a write to the ADCSC1 when software triggered operation is selected, or one conversion following assertion of ADHWT when hardware triggered operation is selected.
 Continuous conversions initiated following a write to ADCSC1 when software triggered operation is selected.
 Continuous conversions are initiated by an ADHWT event when hardware triggered operation is selected.
-4:0 ADCH Input Channel Select - The ADCH bits form a 5-bit field which is used to select one of the input channels.
-The input channels are detailed in Figure 9-4.
-The successive approximation converter subsystem is turned off when the channel select bits are all set to 1.
+4:0 ADCH Input Channel Select.
+The ADCH bits form a 5-bit field that selects one of the input channels.
+The input channels are detailed in Table 10-4.
+The successive approximation converter subsystem is turned off when the channel select bits are all set.
 This feature allows for explicit disabling of the ADC and isolation of the input channel from all sources.
-Terminating continuous conversions this way will prevent an additional, single conversion from being performed.
-It is not necessary to set the channel select bits to all 1s to place the ADC in a low-power state when continuous conversions are not enabled because the module automatically enters a low-power state when a conversion completes.
+Terminating continuous conversions this way prevents an additional, single conversion from being performed.
+It is not necessary to set the channel select bits to all ones to place the ADC in a low-power state when continuous conversions are not enabled because the module automatically enters a low-power state when a conversion completes.

-Figure 9-4.
+Table 10-4.
 Input Channel Select